eisental/SensorLibrary/README.md

 Changelog
 ---------
 #### SensorLibrary 0.23 (10/03/11)
+- daytime can output current time in other worlds.
+Coded by @dashkal.
-- Updated to work with RedstoneChips 0.84
+- Updated to work with RedstoneChips 0.84.

 #### SensorLibrary 0.22 (07/03/11)
-- Updated to work with RedstoneChips 0.83
+- Updated to work with RedstoneChips 0.83.

 #### SensorLibrary 0.21 (03/03/11)
 - daytime can output game minutes and some more changes to the time field argument.
 Check the docs.